Fast and Reliable Continuous Integration at Scale Using Resilio Platform & Jenkins for Global CI/CD

 • Push builds to virtual or physical machines globally

 In most automated test environments, the download isn’t initiated by a user.
 Instead, the system needs to push a build to machines and trigger automated testing.
 Maximum reliability is essential in fully automated deployments and Connect provides that for a resilient CI/CD.
-In addition, Resilio Connect can also trigger the installation and start the test upon file delivery.
+In addition, Resilio Platform can also trigger the installation and start the test upon file delivery.

 An Automated Continuous Distribution Example